-The rocks structure will remind visitors of terraces style Balinese use on their rice paddies.
+The rock structure will remind visitors of the style of the terrace Balinese use on their rice paddies.
 This formation breaks down the water from above, forming many beautiful little water curtains.
 The round pool below is fun for swimming.

 Apart from swimming, try to climb the lowest three rocks.
 Sit on top of a rock and under one of the waterfall streams.
-Enjoy a massage sensation as water hitting the body.
+Enjoy a massage sensation as the water hits the body.

 Kanto Lampo Waterfall, Hidden Valley & Cave

-As soon as visitors pass the narrow riverbank, a charming view will be unraveled before the eyes.
+As soon as tourists pass the narrow riverbank, a charming view will be unraveled before their eyes.
 Large chunks of natural rocks dominate a round pool that marks the end of the river.
-The atmosphere is serene as the air blowing softly, in contrast with the waterfall at the opposite end.
+The atmosphere is serene as the air blows softly, in contrast with the waterfall at the opposite end.

 Green vegetation at the valley above, their roots crawl far down into the river.
 In between the roots, water drips from springs above.
 A small cave is situated near the valley.
 It is so small that only enough for one person to go in.
 Two shrines are placed left and right in front of the opening.